Skip to main content

 We advise that you don’t use IMMUTABLE until you become expert — stick to STABLE.

-By marking your function as STABLE or IMMUTABLE, PostgreSQL knows that it can apply a number of optimisations, including memoization to avoiding calling it multiple times for the same inputs during the same statement.
+By marking your function as STABLE or IMMUTABLE, PostgreSQL knows that it can apply a number of optimizations, including memoization to avoiding calling it multiple times for the same inputs during the same statement.
 Memoization is a possible choice PostgreSQL may make, it is not guaranteed.

 Here’s examples of defining functions as STABLE/IMMUTABLE: